 At your fitting, you will try on the ankle-foot orthotic and the chiropodist will check it fits and works properly, and that there are no issues.
 If there are any issues, we will fix them onsite and/or send the device back to the lab for adjustments.
 If all goes well, you can take the device home and start enjoying its benefits.

-They are NOT covered by OHIP but most extended health insurance plans cover the cost of orthotics in part or in whole.
+Ankle-foot brace orthotics are NOT covered by OHIP but most extended health insurance plans cover the cost of orthotics in part or in whole.
 Ankle-foot orthotics cost more than standard orthotics, and are sometimes listed as a different line item in your policy.
 If you are unsure about your benefits and coverage, please refer to your online benefits portal or benefits information package for a breakdown of your policy.
 You can also contact your insurance company directly, or check with your employer’s HR department to receive a breakdown of your policy.